Selected Policies, Regulations & Procedures

 Title IX of the Educational Amendments of 1972 prohibits discrimination on the basis of gender in educational programs or activities receiving federal funds and requires equal opportunity in admissions, athletics, counseling, access to courses, and employment policies regarding marital or parental status of students and treatment of students.
 All students and employees are covered by this law.

-Questions or concerns about the application of Title IX should be directed to the FCPS Legal Services Office.
+Questions or concerns about the application of Title IX should be directed to the FCPS Legal Services Division.

 The scientifically appropriate use of animals in the classroom laboratory under qualified adult supervision is encouraged for learning purposes.
 Animal dissection is used to develop an understanding of living processes and must include a concern for the humane and proper treatment and use of animals, particularly vertebrate animals.